marcelrienks/Prosperity/docs/product-requirements-document.md

 - Currently tracks ~54 holdings manually in Excel
 - Invests in South African (JSE), US (NYSE/NASDAQ), and European stocks
 - Requires daily access to portfolio performance data
+- May grant access to financial advisors or family members (Viewer role)
 - Values efficiency, accuracy, and data control
 - Comfortable with web applications and modern UX patterns